Targeting & rollouts

 The salt

-Each gate has its own salt.
-If you ever want to re-shuffle the rollout buckets without changing the percentage (say, to avoid the same 5% always being chosen for every gate you ever roll out), bump the salt:
+Each feature flag has its own salt.
+If you ever want to re-shuffle the rollout buckets without changing the percentage (say, to avoid the same 5% always being chosen for every feature flag you ever roll out), bump the salt.
+CLI flags update doesn't expose a --salt flag today — bump it on the feature flag via the Admin API or edit the feature flag's JSON in the dashboard.

 Combining rules + rollout